 - you'd like to develop your research skills

 You should think carefully about enrolling on a postgraduate course if:

 - you simply can't decide what to do next

 - you assume your job prospects will be better.
 (This is not always the case – check with employers)

 - you think it will override your first degree result (not necessarily true)

 - you think your current degree is not relevant for the job you want and think a postgraduate qualification is necessary (not always the case)

 - you're not totally committed to studying further, but most of your friends seem to be staying on at University

-If you're interested in teaching, you may want to apply to our Associates in School programme to gain work experience in a classroom.
+If you're interested in teaching, you may want to apply to our Explore teaching programme to gain work experience in a classroom.